tanner-johnson2718/configs/docs/9_Random_Write_Ups/Truck/Camper_Init_Design.md

     * Maybe shoes
     * Maybe battery and electrical distribution?
     * Maybe just open Storage
-* Can put out water system in the kitchen/desk area "above the wing"
+* Can put the water system and propane in the kitchen/desk area "above the wing" under the main table / desk
+    * Add a hatch on the outside to access water and propane.
-* Kitchen area
+* Kitchen/Desk area
+    * Sink and cutting board under a "hard cover" that folds down and gives me a desk
-* Overhead storge
+* Overhead storage
     * Half Hanger / Clothes
     * Other half cubbies